changuniuni/2023-CSE364-SE-Group7/README.md

 ```bash
 curl -X POST http://localhost:8080/users/20201111/courses/1241
 ```
-We can confirm that the new course information is added correctly.<br></br>
+We can confirm that the new course information is added correctly.
+* When we add courses using POST command, the count for each course is incremented by 1.
+* The count obtained in this way is then used for the tendency function.
+<br></br>
 ![스크린샷 2023-05-15 오전 10 31 33](https://github.com/changuniuni/2023-CSE364-SE-Group7/assets/48553632/b9068085-f8f9-49a9-b601-87feda659559)

 * We can get the course information of use whose id is "20201111", by using the following command.